-So how do we feed our dogs in a way that meets their nutritional needs, while minimising harm upon other creatures and the Earth?
+So how do we feed our pets in a way that meets their nutritional needs, while minimising harm upon other creatures and the Earth?
 I don’t purport to have a definitive answer to this question, but I can tell you some approaches I personally employ to reduce our impact.

 Make more sustainable choices.
 Derr.
 No but really.
 I completely appreciate that feeding your pooch organic, local, grass fed beef is not financially sustainable for everyone.
 But if you are able to do it, do it.
 I think people in a position of privilege have a responsibility to consume ethically, for the greater benefit of everyone.
 The more people who consume in this way, the more achievable it becomes for everyone.

 Utilise waste.
-I’m not suggesting you feed your dog trash, but there are certainly a lot of things you can feed them that may otherwise end up wasted.
-Dogs don’t need to eat prime cuts of meat, and in fact, often the less favoured cuts are the most nutritious.
+I’m not suggesting you feed your pets trash, but there are certainly a lot of things you can feed them that may otherwise end up wasted.
+Dogs and cats don’t need to eat prime cuts of meat, and in fact, often the less favoured cuts are the most nutritious.
 Liver kidney heart tripe feet hooves tails heads necks ears…hell, you can get whole faces if you know the right people.
 These are all highly nutritious in the right quantities, cheap and often collateral damage, particularly in a Western diet.
 Speak to your butcher, ask them to keep this stuff for you.
 The grosser the better.